neucom-aps/axon-sdk/README.md

 VIS=1 python simulate.py
 ```

-> **Note**
+> **Note:**
-If a module contains submodules, only the neurons (and synapses) of the submodule that interact with the neurons in the main module are displayed.
+> If a module contains submodules, only the neurons (and synapses) of the submodule that interact with the neurons in the main module are displayed.